The rich folklore surrounding the black cat is varied, depending on different cultures.

 Some black kitties are actually tabby cats in disguise.
 Their tabby pattern genes are recessive, thus making their fur coat appear black.

 Controlling cat hair is a pain for all pet parents.
-One advantage to owning a black furball is the fact that its hairs are less visible on your clothes and furniture pieces compared to the hairs of white or colorful cats.
+One advantage to owning a black furball is the fact that its hairs are less visible on your clothes and furniture pieces compared to the hairs of white or colorful cats (unless you’re always wearing white of course!).

 There is a special black cat café in Himeji, Japan.
 It’s devoted only to black cats and has a strict policy on how visitors must treat the cats residing there.
-Everyone can play, pet, admire and even photograph the cats.
+Everyone can play with, pet, admire, and even photograph the cats.
 However, visitors need to use only the toys provided from the café, respect the kitties’ napping schedules, and not pick up any of the cats.
-The café charges ¥ 1,000 per each hour (around $160 USD).
+The café charges ¥1,000 per each hour (around $160 USD).